Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

-As our goal is to convert a 2D point in pixel ($x_p$ and $y_p$), we can find the 3D point in the camera coordinate system ($x_c$, $y_c$, and $z_c$) if we know the distance of the point from the camera ($z_c$).
+To convert a 2D point in pixel ($x_p$ and $y_p$), we can find the 3D point in the camera coordinate system ($x_c$, $y_c$, and $z_c$) if we know the distance of the point from the camera ($z_c$).
 From \autoref{eq:c2p}, we have:

 Modifying \autoref{eq:_p2c} so that the left side is $[x_c, y_c, z_c, 1]^\top$,